Jamie Lee Curtis: 2010s: Return and film resurgence

-Curtis returned to acting after being cast in June 2007 in Disney's live-action-animated film Beverly Hills Chihuahua, starring opposite Piper Perabo as one of three live-action characters in the film.
-She also starred in the 2010 comedy film You Again, opposite Kristen Bell and Sigourney Weaver.
+Curtis began the 2010s with the comedy film You Again, opposite Kristen Bell and Sigourney Weaver.
 Curtis had voice roles in the animated films The Little Engine That Could (2011) and the English language version of From Up on Poppy Hill (2013).

 In 2012, she appeared in five episodes of the military drama series NCIS, playing the role of Dr. Samantha Ryan, a potential romantic interest of Special Agent Gibbs (Mark Harmon).
 During an interview, she stated that if they could develop a storyline, she would be interested to return to the series, but this never occurred.
 The series reunited Curtis with Harmon, after he played her character's fiancé and later husband in the 2003 remake of Freaky Friday.
 This was followed by supporting roles in the neo-noir mystery film Veronica Mars (2014) and the biographical drama film Spare Parts (2015).
 In 2016, IndieWire named her one of the best actors never to have received an Academy Award nomination (Curtis received her first Academy Award nomination in 2023).

 From 2012 to 2018, Curtis had a recurring role as Joan Day, the mother of Zooey Deschanel's character, in the sitcom New Girl.
 From 2015 to 2016, Curtis had a lead role as Cathy Munsch on the Fox satirical horror comedy series Scream Queens, which aired for two seasons.
 Curtis filmed an intricate homage to her mother's classic shower scene in Psycho in a season one episode.
 For her performance in the first season, Curtis was nominated for the Golden Globe Award for Best Actress – Television Series Musical or Comedy and the People's Choice Award for Favorite Actress in a New TV Series.
 In 2017, Curtis was mentioned by Eminem in Big Sean's song No Favors.